-As a result, Twitter quickly learnt that if a new user followed between 5 and 10 other users right away, the chances of them returning and becoming a loyal user increased significantly.
+As a result, Twitter quickly learned that if a new user followed between 5 and 10 other users right away, the chances of them returning and becoming loyal users increased significantly.

-Slack have a magic number as well.
-Once a customer’s sent 2000 messages they are deemed to be safely onboard and along for the ride.
+Slack has a magic number as well.
+Once a customer’s sent 2000 messages they are deemed to be safely on board and along for the ride.

 Better yet, the benefits of knowing and understanding your new users don’t stop there.
 Once you know who your new users are, you can target viral campaigns or referrals straight at them.

 Find out as much as you can about your customers – stalk them on social media if you have to – and use this information to create detailed customer personas that can help inform future marketing and content campaigns.
 Pay careful attention to how new customers behave, too.
 The quicker you find that “magic number” the sooner you can optimize your sign-up and onboarding processes to increase the number of customers that get “hooked” and stick around for the long haul.

 4. Leverage Social Proof